-The Grant Opportunity Guidelines for each funding round set out the requirements for each application, so organisations must make sure they are aware of the guidelines.
-These guidelines can be found on the GrantConnect website.
+The Grant Opportunity Guidelines for grant opportunities are set out the requirements for each application, so organisations must make sure they are aware of, read, and understand the guidelines.
+The guidelines for each grant opportunity can be found on the GrantConnect website.